rocicorp/replicache/README.md

 The Replicache State should typically contain mutable structured data.
 But what about images, and other large immutable objects?

 TODO: There needs to be some way to sync blobs.
 We might be able to require that they are immutable.

+# Auth

+TODO.

+Currently Replicant server has its own auth mechanism based on JWT.
+However, this is for authing with Replicant.
+We now need to auth with customer.
+Hm.